MauroMardones/SARtisanal/docs/index.md

 # Calculate Distance between trawls.

-First Swept Area using distance by width trawl resulting in `SA` variable in m^2.
+First Swept Area using distance by width trawl resulting in `SA` variable in m^2, where `SA` will be the distance traveled by the drag and the opening in meters of the dredge, that is;

+$$
+SA = Distance \times width \ trawl
+$$
 We use different width trawl.
 To do this we use `SAbarrida` function;

 ``` r